Log (rss)

 Fig 1.
 View of the cemetery in Sasaima, Cundinamarca.

-I had never been to Sasaima before, by the time that I was born the voyages had ceased, my great-grandfather had already passed away.
+I had never been to Sasaima before, by the time I was born the voyages had ceased, my great-grandfather had already passed away.

 Being able to finally go to a place that meant so much to everyone and that I have heard so much about since childhood was very special.
-Eating almojabanas at the town square, going to the plaza (market) for lunch, delving into the surrounding mountains, eating fresh mandarinas on the trail, and meeting kind people who love their town and are proud of the land--it was a wonderful parenthesis, a welcomed contrast from the grittiness of Bogotá.
+Eating almojabanas at the town square, going to the plaza (market) for lunch, hiking through the surrounding mountains, eating fresh mandarinas on the trail, and meeting kind people who love their town and are proud of the land—it was a wonderful parenthesis, a welcomed contrast from the grittiness of Bogotá.

 But even with all its pollution, the crime, the poverty, and the painful memories embedded into these mountains, coming back to Bogotá is coming back home.
 This month I’ll leave Bogotá again and I am not sure exactly when I’ll be back.
 Like so many other times, but it never stops being painful.
 I am excited about what is to come, it is beyond my wildest dreams, life that is, it has been during the past ten years.
 Full of new beginnings, new opportunities, but those beginnings always come paired with goodbyes and (hopefully) see you laters.